WELCOME TO OUR WEBSITE. WE ARE A FAMILY ORIENTED FOUR WHEEL DRIVE CLUB ESTABLISHED IN 1986. OUR

 two miles and there will be another sign on the left indicating a turnoff and parking area for the glyphs.
 There is a short hike with

 a wash on the right.
 You will arrive at canyon walls on both sides of the wash, and on these walls you'll find many, many beautiful

 petroglyphs.
 It's well worth a drive in your passenger car.
-A big plus, there are nicely maintained porta-potties courtesy of the
+A big plus, there are nicely maintained pit toilets courtesy

 Below.
 View from the back side of the arch.
 This is the largest natural arch in Mohave County with a span of 138 feet and